BSCComputerGmbH/AttachExtended/README.md

+## Information about Information about the test NFC implementation can be found [here](https://github.com/BSCComputerGmbH/NFCTestApplication) ##

 # Attach Extended #

 Gluon [Attach](http://gluonhq.com/products/mobile/attach/) is the component that addresses the integration with low-level platform APIs in an end-to-end Java Mobile solution.